 Visit Yellowstone National Park

-Trip to Mount Rushmore is often combining with visiting Yellowstone National Park.
+A trip to Mount Rushmore is often combined with visiting Yellowstone National Park.
 And it’s a perfect idea if you have more time for your road trip.
 We did it as well.
 On March 1, 1872, Yellowstone became the first national park in the USA.
 And now we can enjoy the unique hydrothermal and geologic wonders.
 Yellowstone features canyons, alpine rivers, lush forests.
 But most of all, it’s famous for its hot springs and gushing geysers, including Old Faithful.

 It is a long journey of about 430 miles and 8 hours driving from Mount Rushmore to Yellowstone.
 But there are also interesting attractions along the way and, above all, beautiful views.